-Approximately 90% and 91% of pledges receivable were attributable to two donors at June 30, 2021 and 2020, respectively.
+Approximately 88% and 90% of pledges receivable were attributable to two donors at June 30, 2022 and 2021, respectively.
 The Foundation is the beneficiary of numerous conditional promises to give and bequests.
 A conditional promise requires a future event to take place before the promise becomes binding on the donor and as such, is not recognized until it becomes unconditional.
 Typically, the Foundation has no control over the required event.
 No receivable was recorded for these bequests and pledges, nor was the future support recognized.

-The Foundation had approximately \$38.7 million of outstanding state matching funds pending appropriation at June 30, 2021 and 2020, respectively.
+The Foundation had approximately \$38.7 million of outstanding state matching funds pending appropriation at June 30, 2022 and 2021.
 This represents gifts received by the Foundation that have been approved for state matching funds; however, such matching funds have not yet been appropriated by the Florida Legislature.
 No receivable was recorded for the anticipated state funds, nor was the future support recognized.